CSR Charter ⅠCreating Value for Customers

 Gas processing is a core and vital part of the Daigas Group's business operations.
 Its Senboku LNG Terminal and Himeji LNG Terminal process LNG into city gas and supply it to customers in a stable manner and to respond appropriately to their city gas demand.
 We are renovating and repairing our aging gas-processing facilities to secure facility safety and stable gas supply over the coming 10 years.
 We are also striving to devise more advanced safety and anti-disaster measures.

-LNG, used as a raw material of city gas, is transported by tankers and stockpiled in tanks set up at processing terminals.
-The LNG brought in is vaporized using heat from seawater.
+LNG, used as a raw material of city gas, is transported by LNG tankers and stockpiled in tanks set up at processing terminals.
+The LNG brought in is vaporized into natural gas, using heat from seawater.
 Its calorific value is adjusted and gas odor elements are added before it is delivered to customers as city gas.

 Safety Measures at LNG Terminals